Vision Therapy - Optometrist - Full 100-Hour Course

 Earn a Certificate in Vision Therapy!

 The Academy of Ophthalmic Education and Salus University have partnered to bring Optometrists and Vision Therapists a one-of-a-kind 100-Hour Comprehensive Course in Vision Therapy.
 Our course is ideal for those who are interested in incorporating or enhancing binocular vision diagnosis and treatment in their practice.
 Vision therapy techniques and management plans will be emphasized during each weekend through both lectures and practical hands-on workshops.
-Our course will take place over 5 weekends in the fall and winter of 2019.
+Our course will take place over 5 weekends in the spring of 2020.

 2425 Eglinton Avenue East, Suite 400